 The Carers Trust might be able to put you in touch with one of these organisations.

-Find out more at Carers Trust
+Find out more about getting support as a young carerOpens in a new window at Carers Trust

 If you feel your role as a carer is affecting your education and schoolwork, or if it’s making you feel anxious or upset, it’s important to talk to someone about it.